Skip to main content

 Best Practices

-Always ensure the active ambient session is properly submitted or cancelled when the user navigates away from the current encounter context.
-This helps maintain a clean state and prevents unintended session recoveries.Recommendation: Show a confirmation dialog to the user before navigating away, allowing them to decide whether to continue or discard the session.
+Always submit or cancel the active ambient session when users navigate away from the encounter.
+This prevents unintended session recoveries.Recommendation: Show a confirmation dialog before navigation so users can decide whether to continue or discard the session.

 Next Steps